-You may have heard that a major bill was passed in the Georgia Senate.
+You may have heard that a new workers’ compensation law took effect in Georgia on July 1, 2019.
 Senate Bill 135, a bill that raises the weekly wage maximum benefit for temporary disabilities, passed the Senate with a vote of 51-0.

 Our own Tom Holder (co-founder of Gerber & Holder Attorneys At Law and president of the Workers’ Injury Law and Advocacy Group), had something to say about it.